makubi/SchoolPlanner4Untis/README.md

 ERROR IM PROJEKT (in Eclipse)
 -----------------------------

-* Sollte die Fehlermeldung ".../gen already exists but is not a source folder.
-Convert to a source folder or rename it." erscheinen:
+Sollte die Fehlermeldung

+	.../gen already exists but is not a source folder.
+Convert to a source folder or rename it.

+erscheinen:

 * In Eclipse
 * Ordner "gen/" löschen und Projekt refreshen

 EINRICHTEN DER UMGEBUNGSVARIABLEN
 ---------------------------------